No one likes the State of the Union address. So why bother?

 “If you had to choose norms that could be sacrificed with minimal harm, I think the White House Correspondents Dinner would top that list, and the State of the Union would be close,” Fallows says.
 “It is more like kabuki or like the North Korean or Chinese state Legislature than I think the founders intended.”

-You can listen to the full here, or read an edited transcript of the interview below.
+You can listen to the full interview here, or read an edited transcript of it below.
 (And don’t forget to subscribe.)

 Mother Jones: As someone who worked as a presidential speechwriter, you have unique insights into what goes into a State of the Union.
 What would the days leading up to the speech be like for you?